 - extensive or detailed study

-While music is the result of a person playing an instrument or singing a song, there is far more to music than that, and those among us that live and breathe music know this to be powerfully true.
+While music is the result of a person playing an instrument or singing a song, there is far more to music than that.

 A song can take us to another space or time by simply hearing a few notes of it.

-A song can unfold (and heal) parts of us that we didn’t know existed within us.
+A song can unfold (and heal) parts of us, that we maybe didn’t even know existed within us.

 A song can inspire within us new ways of thinking or feeling, such as a desire to create.